bytedeveloperr/openrails/README.md

 Notes
 - This repository manages only the billing service operations.
 Application-specific integration (e.g., role management in your app DB) is out of scope here.
+ - Premium checks in the Doujins app should come from `billing.entitlements` (not from subscription rows).
+Email addresses should come from `profiles.users` (not denormalized into billing records).